AntonioRedondo/antonioredondo.com/README.md

  ## Hosting

  The whole website is hosted on [GitHub Pages](https://pages.github.com/).
-GitHub Pages allows very good free hosting conditions, with a [generous storage and bandwidth limit](https://help.github.com/articles/what-is-github-pages/#usage-limits) and the possibility of [using your own DNS domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
+GitHub Pages provide free hosting for server-less applications like this page, with a [generous storage and bandwidth limit](https://help.github.com/articles/what-is-github-pages/#usage-limits) and the possibility of [using your own DNS domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
 The [`docs`](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs) folder is the final distributable page that is delivered when visiting [antonioredondo.com](http://antonioredondo.com).